Skip to Content

 Backyard with long driving backdrop

-Expansive backyard views such as the one in this backyard putting green not only lend a uniquely beautiful view for the backyard golfer but also make it so that the backdrop can serve as a long driving range.
+Expansive backyard views such as the one in this practice green not only lend a uniquely beautiful view for the backyard golfer but also make it so that the backdrop can serve as a long driving range.
 Short and long games can be practiced in this kind of setup.

 Golf practice area with mountain views

-This backyard putting green offers a desert landscape and spectacular views of the nearby mountain range.
+This panoramic green offers a desert landscape and spectacular views of the nearby mountain range.

 Outdoor synthetic turf